THEVAPERSGUIDE

 Speed of stainingGradual over months/yearsNoticeable within weeks

-Research from Philip Morris International found that after three weeks of exposure, cigarette smoke caused significantly larger color changes compared to heated tobacco aerosol.
-Teeth exposed to smoke showed decreased lightness and increased redness, while aerosol-exposed teeth showed changes that could not be detected with the naked eye.
+Research from Philip Morris International found that after 3 weeks of exposure, cigarette smoke caused much larger color changes than heated tobacco aerosol.
+Teeth exposed to smoke got darker and more red-tinted.
+Aerosol-exposed teeth?
+The changes couldn't be seen with the naked eye.

 Can Vapes Make Your Teeth Yellow?
 Contributing Factors